-The term fifth column, which translates Spanish quinta columna, denotes the enemy’s supporters in one’s own country, or a body of one’s supporters in an attacked or occupied foreign country, hence, more generally, any group of hostile or subversive infiltrators, any enemy in one’s midst.
+The term fifth column, which translates Spanish quinta columna, denotes the enemy’s supporters in one’s own country, or a body of one’s supporters in an attacked or occupied foreign country, hence, more generally, any group of hostile or subversive infiltrators, any enemy in one’s midst—synonym: the enemy within.

 The Spanish Civil War (1936-39) was the conflict between Nationalist forces, including monarchists and members of the fascist Falange Party, and Republicans, including socialists, communists, and Catalan and Basque separatists.
 It began with a military uprising against the leftist Republican Popular Front government in July 1936.
 In bitter fighting, the Nationalists led by General Francisco Franco (1892-1975), gradually gained control of the countryside but failed to capture the capital, Madrid.
 After periods of prolonged stalemate, Franco finally succeeded in capturing Barcelona and Madrid in early 1939.
 He established a Fascist dictatorship that lasted until his death in 1975.

 In October 1936, the Nationalist general Emilio Mola (1887-1937) declared that he had in Madrid, which he was besieging, a column of supporters in addition to the four columns of his army outside the city.
 The New York Times (New York, N.Y.) of 16th October 1936 published the following, by William P. Carney:

 MADRID ROUNDS UP SUSPECTED REBELS

 2,000 Are Seized in Homes as Result of Mola’s Boast of Aid From Within the Capital.

 MADRID, Friday, Oct.
 16.—Police last night began a house-to-house search for Rebels in Madrid.
 It will be continued nightly until the government is satisfied that a thorough round-up of dissidents has been made.